Abhyankar's conjectures in Galois theory: Current status and future directions: Introduction

 \subsection{Current research directions}

-Abhyankar's conjectures continue to be a source of inspiration for us.
+Abhyankar's conjectures in Galois theory continue to motivate new developments.
 In addition to the two open conjectures highlighted above, there are many questions about Galois covers of varieties that arise naturally when studying his work.
 In the second part of the paper, we describe several current research directions in Galois theory that are inspired by Abhyankar's research and which may contribute to the solution of some of his problems.
 These include: projective curves (Section \ref{Sproj}); ramification theory (Section \ref{Sram}); and lifting problems (Section \ref{aSoort}).
 There are many other current research directions in Galois theory which we will not address here.
+Also, since our focus is on Abhyankar's work in Galois theory, we do not discuss his work on other topics, such as resolution of singularities, valuation theory, computational algebraic geometry, and the Jacobian conjecture, except tangentially.
+For a brief overview of the topics on which Abhyankar worked, we refer the reader to the obituary article that appeared in the Notices of the AMS \cite{Notices}.